SteamClientHomebrew/DevtoolsPortHook/README.md

 `GetFileVersionInfoA="C:\\Windows\\System32\\version".GetFileVersionInfoA`

 By implementing this pattern for each exported function, we can safely intercept or observe behavior while preserving the functionality expected by Steam.

-## Can this get me banned?

-I don't know, and I'm not responsible if you are.
-This method can be seen as suspicious behavior from anti-cheats.
-Furthermore, its entirely possible some anti-cheats have heuristic detections for min-hook as its commonly used in game cheats.